-Each of the two node boards inside the compute blade is configured with two four-core, six-core or eight-core Intel processors - a maximum of 32 processor cores per compute blade.
+Each of the two node boards inside the compute blade is configured with two multi-core Intel processors - a maximum of 32 processor cores per compute blade at the time this document was published.
 Note that the two node boards within the blade are logically independent.
 Each processor assembly uses a liquid-cooled "cold-sink" to draw off heat from the CPU.